 One night she staunchly told him of her loss, her fear, and her reason for leaving.
 These were all the same matter, so they spoke of Fred till daylight that next morning.
 Upon this, her father instantly realized what he believed to be a visit was intended to be a move.
 Clare only purchased one ticket.

 Once confirmed she would be now living in New Orleans, Clare waited a matter of weeks to write Theresa explaining her decision.
 She urged her sister to come live with their father, and believed this would make them closer once outside of northwestern Ouachita.
 The only response Clare received was one she never thought to expect…

 ”Clare, I never believed you.
 I was next.
 Come soon.
 Take me back to Orleans with you.
 I’ll be waiting.
 Please.

 ~~ * ~~

 June wasn’t known to be a necessarily hot time in Louisiana, that being saved for the later summer and early fall seasons.
 However, this June started off as if it were an August, the rest of summer gradually worsening.
 The bugs came early, the fallow field refused to produce, and the rain withheld.
 Darkened packed-dirt roads lightened and dust began to prevail.
 It seemed to reflect the desecration in the air.
 This August was different.

-It was arranged they would stay with their uncle across the field for the night before the Monday dawn train on the 22 , but Claire wanted out sooner.
-Rationalizing the Orr farm would be the first place their mother would look, Claire made a brash decision.
+It was arranged they would stay with their uncle across the field for the night before the Monday dawn train on the 22 , but Clare wanted out sooner.
+Rationalizing the Orr farm would be the first place their mother would look, Clare made a brash decision.
 Glancing in the yard, her peripheral caught the shiny raw edge of glass…the car had arrived in her absence.

 To be continued…